oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

         <copy>sudo dnf install -y nginx</copy>
         ```

-    - Edit the NGINX configuration file in a text editor, such as nano, from Cloud Shell.
+    - Edit the NGINX configuration file in a text editor, such as Nano, from Cloud Shell, to set the listening port to 81.
+This step is unnecessary if you intend to keep port 80 as the HTTP port.
+However, later lab steps assume port 81 is now the listening port.

         ```
         <copy>sudo nano /etc/nginx/nginx.conf</copy>
         ```

-      After the text editor opens, change the default incoming TCP port.
-Search for the following two lines that use port 80:
+      After the text editor opens, search for the following two lines that use port 80 in the *server* context area:

         ```
         listen 80 default_server;